 Our process

-Community Planning & Economic Development (CPED) oversees heritage preservation and historic districts in the city.
+Community Planning & Economic Development (CPED) oversees historic preservation in the city.

 See historic preservation applications

-Public notice means letting the public know about certain types of legal proceedings.
+When an application is scheduled for a public hearing, we inform the public.
+Public notice is used to let the public know about certain types of legal proceedings.
 The City publishes notices in its official paper, Finance & Commerce.

 Also, we send notices to neighbors of the application 21 days before the public hearing.